rainaldisatria/faith/README.md

 - Open the root project folder in Unity
 - Go to "Main Menu" Scene.
 - Press play button

-### Playing the game
+## Playing the game
+Just want to play the game?
+Head out to the [release page](https://github.com/rainaldisatria/faith/releases) and grab the latest version.
+### Game control
-- 'WASD': Move the player.
+- 'W, A, S, D': Move the player.
-- '1': Use first skill: Blink Strike.
+- '1': Use first skill: Strike.
-- '2': Use second skill: Summon Magic Shinning Arrow.
+- '2': Use second skill: Summon magic shinning arrow.
 - 'Left-Shift': Dodge.
 - 'L': Interact with NPC.
-- 'K': Advance Dialogue.
+- 'K': Advance dialogue.
-- 'U' & 'A': Rotate Camera.
+- 'U' & 'A': Rotate the camera.

 ## Note
 - New PR are welcome.